Why Nearshore Software Development in South America is Becoming More Attractive than Outsourcing to India

 Time Zones: Since Jobsity operates in Ecuador and Colombia, half the year our developers are in Eastern Standard Time and the other half in Central Time.
 Having the ability to access developers in real time enables greater flexibility in responding to fires and more opportunity for interaction and collaboration.
 If you need to talk to someone live, it is much easier to do so with a Jobsity developer sitting in Colombia or Ecuador versus say India which is 10.5 hours ahead of New York City.
 This time difference might lead to major difficulties in scheduling meetings, calls, or asking for support especially if urgency is required.
 Working with developers in South America is no different than working between offices located in different cities in the US.
 Our developers attend daily scrum meetings and jump on Slack and FaceTime in and out all day to talk to their counterparts.
 We believe that a 10+ hour turnaround time is well...
 10+ hours too long.
 With no time difference, Jobsity developers become part of the collaborative development process versus receiving a task and sending an output which then needs to be verified and resent with fixes.
 Real time access ultimately increase quality and reduces cost (fixes, changes, rewrites).

 Access to talent: Compared to other regions in the world, South America is an untapped market for IT.
-With strong work values, good secondary education, and good infrastructure, South America is quickly becoming a popular destination for IT companies.
+With strong work values, good secondary education, and good infrastructure, South America is quickly becoming a popular destination for IT-focused companies to invest in nearshore software development.

 South American countries in recent years, have invested heavily in telecommunication infrastructure and in education.
 Colombia for example, has invested in a number of public initiatives to boost computer science enrollments in secondary and post-secondary education.
 Each year over 13,000 engineering and technical professionals in IT related fields graduate in Colombia.